amyquinton/amyquinton.github.io/_posts/2019-11-13-drawdown-sdgs.md

 [![](http://www.un.org/development/desa/disabilities/wp-content/uploads/sites/15/2015/10/SDG-Poster.png)][1]

 [Climate Action][9] is one of these [17 SDGs][1] that the world has agreed is of critical importance, and it is underpinned by the [Paris Agreement][17].
-A separate initiative, [Project Drawdown][2], has identified a range of solutions to limit climate change ("Drawdown Solutions"), ranked via objective measures of CO2-equivalent reduction and costs.
+A separate initiative, [Project Drawdown][2], has identified a range of actionable solutions to limit climate change ("Drawdown Solutions"), ranked via objective measures of CO2-equivalent reduction and costs.

 **We realised that most [Drawdown Solutions][3] provide extra sustainable development benefits, additional to climate action, which relate directly to many of the [17 SDGs][1].
 So we attempted to categorise which of [Project Drawdown's top 76  solutions][3] related to which of the [17 SDGs][1]**.